PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 - Slurred speech, weakness, or changes in coordination

-If you see these changes in yourself or someone you love after an accident, medical follow-up is critical.
-It is also helpful to document symptoms, keep notes about how they affect work or school, and save all medical records.
-If another person’s carelessness contributed to the injury, these details can help a brain injury lawyer Spokane residents trust evaluate whether a legal claim could help secure resources for future care.
+If you notice these changes in yourself or someone you love after an accident, medical follow-up is critical.
+Save all medical records and keep notes about how symptoms affect work or school.
+If another person’s carelessness contributed to the injury, those details help a brain injury attorney in Spokane evaluate whether a legal claim may provide support for future care.

 When a brain injury is caused by someone else’s unsafe choices, Washington law may allow you to seek compensation through a personal injury claim.
-That process can feel intimidating, especially while you are focused on medical appointments and daily care.
+That process can feel overwhelming when you’re focused on medical appointments and daily care.
 Our role is to manage the legal side and explain your choices so you can make informed decisions.

 Losses that may be considered in a brain injury claim often include: